 Notifications and other correspondence are sent via email from “acls.org” addresses.
 In order to prevent ACLS emails from being blocked, we suggest that applicants:

-- Add the relevant ACLS email addresses (e.g., [email protected], [email protected], and [email protected] for letter writers) to their address book or safe senders list.
+- Add the relevant ACLS email addresses (e.g., [email protected] and f[email protected]) to their address book or safe senders list.

 - Check spam or junk mail folder for notifications and correspondence, if you are expecting them.

 - In the event that you continue not to receive ACLS emails in either your inbox or spam/junk folder, it may be that your institution (“.edu”) or internet service provider (“.com” or “.net” email) is blocking these emails before they reach you.
 Please contact the appropriate personnel, e.g., your IT department, so that they may resolve the issue.

 Yes, although it must meet our formatting requirements: no more than five pages total, single or double spaced, including any footnotes or endnotes, in Arial or Helvetica 11-point font, including a brief description of context and the sample’s relation to the proposed project.
 Excerpts from publications that do not meet the formatting guidelines will not be accepted.
 An application containing a writing sample that does not conform to stated length and formatting requirements will be deemed ineligible for the competition.

 Your writing sample’s status (published or unpublished) has no bearing on your success in the competition.

 The personal statement is a brief narrative (no more than one page, double spaced, in Arial or Helvetica 11-point font) describing your journey as a scholar and how your work comes together at the nexus of personal experience and research interests.